domoszlai/juicy-gcode/README.md

 Juicy-gcode was originally developed as a testbed for my hanging plotter project, but over the years it reached maturity and became a really usuable tool.
 My main idea for further development is to turn it into a tool that can drive CNCs in 2.5 dimensions (e.g. carving, engraving) with just one colored SVG file.

 To be able to test and enjoy that software, I need a proper CNC.
 Please consider donating a small amount for that purpose, or donate an actual CNC if you have a spare one for whatever reason.

 **[Donate for a CNC](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UGFZYDQSTF58L&source=https://github.com/domoszlai/juicy-gcode/)**

-Collected so far: 2.47&euro;
+Collected so far: 102.47&euro;
-Target: > 200&euro;
+Target: >= 209&euro;

+Thank you so much for all people supporting the development!

 ## Limitations